 The Lower Hunter Regional Conservation Plan (PDF 1.6 MB) sets out a 25-year program to direct and drive conservation planning and efforts in the Lower Hunter Valley.
 It is a partner document to the Government’s Lower Hunter Regional Strategy that sets out the full range of Government planning priorities and identifies the proposed areas of growth.

 The Lower Hunter Regional Conservation Plan identifies areas with high conservation values, which provide habitat for endangered ecological communities or threatened flora and fauna.
 The plan proposes a range of mechanisms to protect these areas for the future, including new conservation reserves.

 The Lower Hunter Regional Conservation Plan is focused on the next 25 years and seeks to establish a framework to guide conservation efforts in the Lower Hunter.
-Stage 1 of the plan has been implemented through the transfer of approximately 20,000 hectares of high conservation value Government lands to the Department of Environment, Climate Change and Water.
+Stage 1 of the plan has been implemented through the transfer of approximately 20,000 hectares of high conservation value Government lands to the Office of Environment and Heritage.
 These lands form the backbone of major new conservation corridors.

 In the coming years, the new reserves will be available for all to enjoy.
 Whether for bushwalking, camping, birdwatching, cycling, picnicking or simply getting close to nature, they'll be a reward for the Hunter's hardworking, productive culture, and a place to refresh and stay fit.